MENU

 Busan Seobu Intercity Bus Terminal 부산서부시외버스터미널 → Hadong bus terminal 하동버스터미널 → Ssanggyesa Temple 쌍계사

-The nearest station to Hadong Wild Tea Museum is Ssanggyesa Temple.
+The nearest station to Hadong Tea Museum is Ssanggyesa Temple.

 Related article on the site: